 Free will.
 Use the mirror for self-awareness, looking within to see what is creating this reflection… OR, use the mirror to confirm finite ideas about the world.

 Fun right!?
 And what can you do about it?

 Are you aware of your thoughts, idea, beliefs, wounds, and habitual behaviors?
 Do you know that they are what is being reflected by your outer world?
 In a sense, there is no separate “outer world,” because fundamentally it is just a mirror of the inner world.
 Inner space mirrors outer space.
 All objects are a charge of energy, extended into space.
 Or, the trillions of protons in your body are interacting with every proton in the known universe, creating a hologram.

 Are you aware of the inner world of your being having currents of clarity, pure information?
 Or is your inner space primarily a lot of currents of fear, limitation and constriction?

 In spirituality, we tend to say that “you” are creating, and by “you” we specifically mean your body/mind and being.
 It’s not simply your thoughts.
 It’s actually your body, emotions, thoughts, habitual behaviors, and most importantly, the awareness behind all that.
 Your entire being and awareness is a magnetic current.
-It is not taking direction from your thoughts; your thoughts and conscious mind are not that powerful.
-The current of your entire being, trillions of subatomic particles, are what influences your thoughts.
-Not the other way around.
+It is not taking direction from your thoughts; your thoughts and mental mind are not that powerful.
+The current of your entire being, trillions of subatomic particles, are what influences your word.
 (The information in one particles creates the potential of every other particle.)

 So, the solution for transforming your inner space, which will then change your outer space, is to unravel the old wounds in your system, replace the belief systems, and shift the habitual behaviors.